AnnaTiufiakova/Restaurant-reports/README.md

 ```
 psql -U your_username -d your_database -c "SELECT * FROM ventas LIMIT 10;"
 ```
-4.6 Update Data in PostgreSQL
+4.6 Update Data in PostgreSQL <br>
 🔹 Only insert new rows when updating.

 4.7 Create Temporary Table